puneetkg/puneetkg.github.io/_pages/about.md

 Believes joining [Flipkart](https://flipkart.com),An Indian e-commerce behemoth, was one of the best decisions that he took. -changed his life completely

-Authoritarian by looks but sweet by nature
+Authoritarian by looks but sweet in nature

 ...
 A Blip on the Blue Dot we call Earth in the Universe...